Skip to contents

 dunn_test(kw_result)

-#> Dunn Post-Hoc Test (Bonferroni) Results
+#> Dunn Post-Hoc Test (Bonferroni) by education

 Wilcoxon Signed-Rank Test